 Online Master of Arts in Teaching: Elementary and Secondary Education

 San Diego State University is proud of its online master’s degree in secondary education, which emphasizes social justice in education.
 The MAT offers educators credit towards the degree if they have obtained their teaching credentials within the past six years.
-It is also one of the least expensive teaching degrees, costing a mere $8,200 for the entire program of 24 units, as of the 2014-2015 academic year.
+It is also one of the least expensive teaching degrees, costing a mere $8,200 for the entire program of 24 units, as of the most recent academic year.
 The varied coursework mixes foundational instruction with specialized training, assisting teachers in understanding topics from innovative curriculum development to research-based pedagogy.
 The schedule even meets the needs of current full-time teachers.
 Forbes ranks SDSU the 47th best university in the West, as well as the 114th best research institution nationally.

 Tuition: $6,866/yr (In-state) $18,026/yr (Out-of-state)